aflahamarlyadi/monash-hackathon-2021/README.md

     (eg. option to disable creating the date folder, option to disable deleting files automatically, option to restore a deleted file, etc.)

     5. Furthur beautify the gui

+## NOTES:

+    1. Currently unable to run the the program as an executable file (.exe) as Windows detected it as a virus. :(